An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: Introduction

-Among these collaboration challenges, ML, with its more experiment-based process, challenges the traditional software process lifecycle~\cite{braude2016software}.
+Among the collaboration challenges, ML challenges the traditional software process lifecycle~\cite{braude2016software} due to its experimental and iterative nature.
 On one hand, with the introduction of ML into more and more impactful and critical software applications, collaboration problems start to emerge and be reported~\cite{nahar2022collaboration,nahar2023meta}, such as a lack of a standard process, unclear responsibility, and lack of a system-wide view, etc. On the other hand, the traditional software process lifecycle models such as waterfall, spiral, or agile models do not seem to fit well for ML-enabled system due to its different process compared with traditional software system~\cite{ozkaya2020really}.
 However, very few studies have explored new process models to systematically reduce the complexity, uncertainty, and risks of the software lifecycle for ML-enabled systems.
-The goal of this paper is to address this research question: \textit{How can software process life cycles be improved to reduce the complexity and risks arising from ML-enabled systems?}
+The goal of this paper is to address this research question: \textit{ How can software process life cycles be established to address the interdisciplinary collaboration challenges from ML-enabled systems?}